-Before the student agrees to complete the requirements of an independent study course, the student must understand what the professor expects of him/her.
-And, by the same token, the student must communicate his/her expectations of the course to the professor.
+Before the student agrees to complete the requirements of an independent study course, the student must understand what the professor expects of them.
+And, by the same token, the student must communicate their expectations of the course to the professor.
 For these reasons, an independent study form should be completed and signed by the student and the supervising professor.
-Once the form is signed by both the student and professor, the form then goes to the academic advisor; he or she will sign the form and forward it to the Mechanical Engineering Academic Standards Committee (MEASC).
+Once the form is signed by both the student and professor, the form then goes to the academic advisor; they will sign the form and forward it to the Mechanical Engineering Academic Standards Committee (MEASC).
 MEASC will review the content of the course and vote to either approve the course as a technical elective or recommend that the student and professor review the rigor and content of the course and resubmit for further review.